audreymychan/djsmile/README.md

 > Smile detection app based on deep learning CNN models and a pinch of dad jokes

 **djsmile** is a Flask-powered web application to showcase a smile detection algorithm trained using convolutional neural networks.
 It takes input from a user's webcam and returns predictions on how much they're smiling!
-It also provides random dad jokes from *icanhazdadjoke*'s API for fun, because why not.
+It also provides random dad jokes from *icanhazdadjoke*'s API for fun and because why not.

-#### Motivation
+## Motivation
 Motivation came from a previous program I wrote to detect smiles 7 years ago, where the algorithm was based on my naive knowledge of what it means for someone to be smiling.
 For example, I detected the mouth using edge detection then identified smiles based on color pixel changes (red vs white).

-#### Problem
+## Problem
 Of course, this was highly sensitive to noise (i.e. lighting, face orientation, etc).
-Now we can simply use machine learning to do a better job and remove human bias!
+Nowadays with more computing power, we can simply use machine learning to do a better job and remove human bias!
 CNNs can find new variables we didn't even know matter and their weights to improve our model.
-Hypothetically, it might determine how much ones's crow's feet around the eye impact smile predictions?
+Hypothetically, it might determine how much ones's crow's feet around the eye impact smile predictions.

 ## Demo Video
 Click the screenshot below to see a demo.